Quantitative Rates of Convergence to Equilibrium for the Degenerate Linear Boltzmann equation on the Torus: Quantitative decay estimates in the regimes (R1) and (R2)

-Now this gives the following lower bound and we choose $R_1, R_2$ so that $R_2/2-2R_1-2G \geq 2$.
-This will mean that the anulus $1_{2R_1 +G \leq |x-x_0| \leq R_2/2 -G}$ contains at least one unit square say with integer vertices $Q \subset 1_{2R_1 +G \leq |x-x_0| \leq R_2/2 -G}$.
-Then we have This means as measures on the torus, when $t \in (1/2,1)$ and $R_2/2-2R_1-2G \geq 2$, we have that
+Now this gives the following lower bound and we choose $R_1, R_2$ so that $R_2/2-R_1-2G \geq 2$.
+This will mean that the anulus $\{x \,:\,R_1 +G \leq |x-x_0| \leq R_2/2 -G\}$ contains at least one unit square say with integer vertices $Q \subset \{x\,\;\,R_1 +G \leq |x-x_0| \leq R_2/2 -G\}$.
+Then we have This means as measures on the torus, when $t \in (1/2,1)$ and $R_2/2-R_1-2G \geq 2$, we have that

 Now we would like to get a similar result covering a much larger range of times.
 Before we do this we first show bounds on how the transport semigroup moves velocities, we show that if we start with large velocities after time $t$ we will still have mass in large velocities.
-We can see that we have for any $x_0$ if $t \leq T$ that since $\Phi^V_t = v + t \nabla_x W(\Phi^X_s)$ for some $s \in (0,t)$ we have Therefore, taking another smooth bounded test function $\tilde{\psi}$ which is now a function of $x$ and $v$ and is still periodic in $x$ we have Here we used the transformation $(x,v) \rightarrow (\Phi^X_t(x,v), \Phi^V_t(x,v))$ first in one direction and then backwards.
+We can see that for any $x_0$, and $t \leq T$ then since $\Phi^V_t = v + t R(x,v,t)$, where $R(x,v,t)_i = \partial_{x_i}W(x,v,s)$ for some $s \in (0,t)$ we have Therefore, taking another smooth, positive, bounded test function $\tilde{\psi}$ which is now a function of $x$ and $v$ and is still periodic in $x$ we have Here we used the transformation $(x,v) \rightarrow (\Phi^X_t(x,v), \Phi^V_t(x,v))$ first in one time direction and then backwards.
 Therefore we have for $t \leq T$ that as measures

 Now suppose we have $t \in [1/2, 1/2+T]$ we can write this as $t=s+r$ where $r \leq T$ and $s \in (1/2, 1)$ then we have